Parks, Recreation and Historic Preservation

 Skip Navigation LinksHome / Historic Preservation Office / Environmental Review

-The Environmental Review program is a planning process that helps protect New York's historic cultural resources from the potential impacts of projects that are funded, licensed or approved by state or federal agencies.
-Under Section 106 of the National Historic Preservation Act and Section 14.09 of the New York State Historic Preservation Act, the SHPO's role in the review process is to ensure that effects or impacts on eligible or listed properties are considered and avoided or mitigated during the project planning process.
-In addition, the SHPO advises local communities on local preservation environmental reviews, upon request, under the provisions of the State Environmental Quality Review Act.
+Under Section 106 of the National Historic Preservation Act and Section 14.09 of the New York State Historic Preservation Act, the State Historic Preservation Office’s (SHPO) role in the environmental review process is to work with state and federal agencies to ensure that effects or impacts on eligible or listed properties are considered and avoided or mitigated during the project planning process.

 Consultation Process